 These can include:

 Biopsy testing is used to directly see mitochondrial changes in the muscle or other tissue like the liver.
 To do this testing a small piece of muscle tissue is taken from specific parts of the body.
 This testing has historically been considered the “gold standard” for diagnosing mitochondrial conditions.
-However, this has been changing in recent years.
+However, this has begun to change in recent years.
 The most recent consensus guidelines state that this testing should be done when the diagnosis cannot be confirmed with DNA testing.

-Mitochondrial conditions can be caused by genetic changes, sometimes called mutations or variants, in the DNA.
-Depending on the condition in question, a doctor may order testing on two different types of DNA: Nuclear DNA (nDNA)vor Mitochondrial DNA (mtDNA). nDNA, is the set of DNA found in the nucleus of every cell and is inherited from both parents. mtDNA, is the set of DNA contained in the mitochondria of a cell and is inherited from the mother through her eggs.
+Mitochondrial conditions can be caused by genetic changes, sometimes called mutations or variants in the DNA.
+Depending on the condition in question, a doctor may order testing on two different types of DNA: Nuclear DNA (nDNA) Mitochondrial DNA (mtDNA).
+The nDNA, is the set of DNA found in the nucleus of every cell and is inherited from both parents.
+The mtDNA, is the set of DNA contained in the mitochondria of a cell and is inherited from the mother through her eggs.